Tomas-Perez/acs/README.md

 mysql> \q
 Bye
 ```
-- Login as the user and create the table:
+- Login as the user and create the database:
 ```
 $ mysql -u user -p
 Enter password: password